-The program continues to keep water quality violations from logging activity to a level that has been manageable given the number of logging operations.
-There continues to be a high level of cooperation and voluntary compliance among loggers to bring their operations into compliance with Vermont's Water Quality Statutes.
+There continues to be a high level of cooperation among loggers and forest landowners to bring their operations into compliance with Vermont's Water Quality Statutes by implementing AMPs.
+Water quality violations from logging activity that are reported have stayed fairly consistent over time.
 The Vermont forest industry actively supports the AMP Program by providing representatives on the Technical Advisory Teams.
 The MOU between the Department of Forests, Parks, and Recreation and the DEC Compliance and Enforcement Division has been an effective guide to refer to when investigating AMP cases.
-AMP cases referred to the DEC Compliance and Enforcement Division remains low in comparison to the total number of water quality cases investigated.
+AMP cases referred to the DEC Compliance and Enforcement Division remains low in comparison to the total number of water quality cases investigated, given the number of logging operations annually in Vermont.
 Vermont loggers are encouraged to continue participating in AMP workshops hosted by the Logger Education to Advance Professionalism (LEAP) Program and FP&R's Watershed Forestry Program.

-CC: Michael Snyder

-Steven Sinclair

-Ginger Anderson

-District Forestry Managers

-AMP Foresters DEC Enforcement Officers

-DEC Basin Planners Darcie Johnston Alan Quackenbush

-Rick Hopkins Kathleen Wanner Neil Kamman Cathy Kashanski Sean McVeigh Gary Kessler Katie Taylor John Zaikowski Meghan Purvee Bill Sayre

-Kari Dolan Colleen Goodridge

-Eric Smeltzer Mike Kline
+- CC: Michael Snyder Steven Sinclair Ginger Anderson District Forestry Managers AMP Foresters DEC Enforcement Officers DEC Basin Planners Darcie Johnston Laura Lapierre Rick Hopkins Kathleen Wanner Jim Kellogg - Cathy Kashanski Sean McVeigh Gary Kessler John Zaikowski Meghan Purvee Bill Sayre Kari Dolan Colleen Goodridge Eric Smeltzer Mike Kline Neil Kamman

-2012 SUMMARY OF AMP TECHNICAL ADVISORY TEAM ACTIVITIES
+2013 SUMMARY OF AMP TECHNICAL ADVISORY TEAM ACTIVITIES

 DISTRICT

 Springfield I Rutland II Essex III Barre IV St. Johnsbury V Total

-Number of Cases 3 4 6 8 4 25
+Number of Cases With Evidence of 0 4 4 12 7 27

-With Evidence of

-Discharge

-Number of Cases 2 4 3 7 3 19
+Discharge Number of Cases) 4 3 11 3 21

-Resolved

-Number of Cases 0 0 0 2 1 3
+Resolved Number of Cases 0 0 1 2 2 5

-Involving ANR

-Enforcement
+Forwarded to DEC Compliance and 0 0 1 2 Z 5

-Division Action
+Enforcement Division

-Number of Requests 2 3 0 7 1 13
+Number of Requests For Technical 2 2 4 7 2 17

-For Technical

-Assistance

-Number of Cases 0 1 0 4 6 11
+Assistance Number of Cases With No Evidence 0 1 1 6 5 13

-With No Evidence

-of Discharge

-Total Number of 3 5 6 12 10 36
+of Discharge Total Number of 0 5 5 18 12 40

-Cases

-Investigated
+Cases Investigated 0 5 5 10 12 40

-^{}Resolved either by the AMPs' being implemented or the operation closed out to the satisfaction of the State.
+Resolved either by the AMPs' being implemented or the operation closed out to the satisfaction of the State.

-^{}This figure is the sum of "Number of Cases With Evidence of Discharge" and "Number of Cases with No Evidence of Discharge."
+This figure is the sum of "Number of Cases With Evidence of Discharge" and "Number of Cases With No Evidence of Discharge".